sjhloco/ip_auto_lab/build_fabric/README.md

 boot nxos bootflash:/nxos.9.2.4.bin
 ```

-Can optionally run the *ssh_key_playbook.yml* script to automatically add all the new devices SSH keys to the *~/.ssh/known_hosts* file on the ansible host.
-You first need to install ssh-keygen and added the device IPs to the *ssh_hosts* file.
+Optionally run *ssh_key_playbook.yml* to automatically add all the new devices SSH keys to the *~/.ssh/known_hosts* file on the ansible host.
+Before running added the device IPs to the *ssh_hosts* file. and install *ssh-keygen*.

 ```bash
 sudo apt install ssh-keyscan